 History of Eddie Ward Park

-Eddie Ward Park is bounded by Devonshire Street, Marlborough Street, Lansdowne Street and Northcott Flats, Surry Hills.
+Eddie Ward Park is bounded by Devonshire, Marlborough and Lansdowne streets, and Northcott Flats, Surry Hills.

-With the passing of the new Building Act in 1838 timber houses were banned from the City of Sydney, and since Surry Hills was outside the city limits small-scale investors and owner-builders moved into the area to evade the controls.
+With the passing of the new Building Act in 1838, timber houses were banned from the area, and since Surry Hills was outside the city limits, small-scale investors and owner-builders moved into the area to evade the controls.
 In 1842 John Frederick Hilly bought some of the villa sites on Strawberry Hill and subdivided them into smaller lots.

 Terry Heino Kass, ‘The Builders and Landlords of Surry Hills, 1830-1882’, MA Honours thesis, University of Sydney, 1984